vsc-eco/docs/docs/Roles/01_Liquidity Providers.md

 - A volatile token (e.g., BTC, Hive)
 - HBD (Hive Backed Dollars)

-For example, if BTC is priced at $60,000, you would deposit $60,000 worth of BTC and $60,000 worth of HBD into the pool.
+For example, if BTC is priced at $60,000, you would add $60,000 worth of BTC and $60,000 worth of HBD into the pool.

 ### Depositing to the Pool